baninations/meet/README.md

 - Add App Shortcut to the Home Screen.
 - Display Charts Visualizing Event Details.

+## How to install

+- Clone the repository: git clone https://github.com/baninations/meet.git
+- Navigate to the project directory using the CLI or Terminal: cd meet
+- Install dependencies: npm install
+- Develop and run the project: npm start

 ## User Stories

 - As a user, I would like to be able to filter events by city so that I can see the list of events that take place in that city.